 At the end of the tour we popped into the "Corona" gelateria, where we enjoyed true gelato made of fresh and natural ingredients.
 It wasn't easy to decide which flavour to choose from as they all looked so tempting.
 The choice ranged from chocolate, hazelnut, almond, pistachio, stracciatella, chestnut, mango and berries to some unusual flavours such as a refreshing combination of lemon and basil.

-In between tasting the variety of food we enjoyed an evening stroll down the cobbled streets of Rome and discovered its popular sights.
+In between tasting the variety of food we enjoyed an evening stroll down the cobbled streets of Rome and taking some amazing photos.
 We visited Piazza Mattei with its charming Fontana delle Tartarughe (The Turtle Fountain).
 One of the most interesting parts was to learn about the Jewish Ghetto, which has a very turbulent history.
 There we admired the Great Synagogue of Rome, built from 1901 to 1904 on the banks of the Tiber River.

 We walked to Campo de' Fiori - a bustling square with a market by day and a gathering place with many bars and restaurants by night.
 The impressive monument of Giordano Bruno stands at the centre of this beautiful square.